 - Eligibility criteria

 The GMAT can be attempted up to 5 times in a span of 12 months.
 Two consecutive attempts should be at least 16 days apart.
-The overall lifetime limit for this exam is 8 attempts.
-The GMAT gives you the opportunity to improve your score and retake the exam.
+The overall lifetime limit for this exam is 8.
+This is because GMAC gives you the opportunity to improve your score and retake the exam.
 CAT can be taken once a year as it is conducted only yearly.
 However, there is no specific number of attempts that you can take.
 You can attempt the exam as many times as you like.

 - Validity of score

 CAT scores are just valid for a period of 1 year from the date of examination.
 Candidates who wish to re-apply the following year need to take the exam again.
-Since the exam is conducted once a year as mentioned above, it is also likely they will have to wait a year to retake the exam.
+Since the exam is conducted once a year as mentioned above, it is also likely that you will have to wait a year to retake the exam.